GoXLR-on-Linux/goxlr-utility/daemon/NOTES.md

 state for all channels).
 A microphone fader needs a couple of additional checks to keep the cough button and fader button separate.

+## Fader Assignment
+When assigning faders a couple of steps occur, if a fader is muted in any way and is assigned off the faders, the channel is unmuted and restored immediately after the switch.

+In addition, the GoXLR software prevents the same fader being assigned to multiple channels, in the event a fader is changed with a fader that's already present, the two switch.